SriSumanth1996/embedding-lab/README.md

 Whether you are a student encountering the theory for the first time, an instructor looking for a live classroom demo, or a practitioner trying to deepen your intuition, this lab gives abstract vector math a concrete face.
 You can build expressions, inspect nearest semantic neighbors, and watch simplified 3D geometry update as meaning moves through vector space.

-The core insight is simple: **embeddings represent words as positions and directions in a vector space.**
+The core insight is simple — **embeddings represent words as positions and directions in a vector space.**

 Because related words often occupy related regions and directions, we can explore meaning through vector arithmetic — adding, subtracting, comparing, and visualizing words as movements in semantic space.